We often get asked, “How much a round the world trip or travelling long-term cost?”… and the answer isn’t that simple.

 – think couchsurfing, house sitting, woofing.
 It will allow you to spend less and get to know the locals.

-– travel in low season, some countries are very pleasant during that time: less tourists, everything is cheaper and easier to negotiate.
+– travel in low season, some countries are very pleasant during that time: fewer tourists, everything is cheaper and easier to negotiate.

 Set a maximum